-Under accounting standards as set out in the CICA Handbook, pension plans administrators are required to provide (in regards to investments that are financial instruments) the disclosures that are required by IFRS 7 - Financial Instruments: Disclosures.
-Pension plans that decide to use accounting standards for private enterprises, in Part II of the CICA Handbook (instead of the IFRS in Part 1 of the CICA Handbook), are nevertheless required by section 4600.32 to provide financial instrument disclosures using IFRS 7, as indicated in Part 1 of the CICA Handbook.
+Under accounting standards as set out in the Handbook, administrators are required to provide (in regards to investments that are financial instruments) the disclosures that are required by IFRS 7 - Financial Instruments: Disclosures.
+Pension plans that decide to use accounting standards for private enterprises, in Part II of the Handbook (instead of the IFRS in Part I of the Handbook), are nevertheless required by section 4600 to provide financial instrument disclosures using IFRS 7, as indicated in Part I of the Handbook.

-When these disclosures are provided, the administrator can rely "on the information provided internally to key management personnel", to offer useful insight on how the pension plan's administrator views and manages financial instruments risk.
+When these disclosures are provided, the administrator can rely "on the information provided internally to key management personnel", to offer useful insight on how the administrator views and manages financial instruments risk.
 There is no need for the development of a new set of data and statistics.

-Pension plan administrators are required under section 4600.19 to measure all investment assets and liabilities at fair value (1).
-Section 4600.32 of the CICA Handbook requires a pension plan administrator to also provide the disclosures that are required by IFRS 7 for all of its investment assets and investment liabilities in financial instruments.
+Administrators are required under section 4600 in Part IV of the Handbook to measure all investment assets and liabilities at fair value (2).
+The Handbook requires an administrator to also provide the disclosures in IFRS 7 for all of its investment assets and investment liabilities in financial instruments.
 It also requires a description of how fair values have been determined, in regards to investments that are not financial instruments.

 When fair value is estimated by valuation techniques, the result is more subjective than those established from an observable market price.
-Accordingly, paragraph 27 of IFRS 7 requires financial instruments to be classified in a three-level measurement hierarchy, to help assess the extent of this subjectivity when making these measurements.
-Additional disclosures are required under paragraph 27B of IFRS 7 for financial instruments that are classified as "not based on observable market data" (Level 3).
+Accordingly, IFRS 7 requires financial instruments to be classified in a three-level measurement hierarchy, to help assess the extent of this subjectivity when making these measurements.
+Additional disclosures are required under IFRS 7 for financial instruments that are classified as "not based on observable market data" (Level 3).

-Paragraph 31 of IFRS 7 requires pension plans administrators to "disclose information that enables users of its financial statements to evaluate the nature and extent of risks arising from financial instruments to which the entity is exposed at the end of the reporting period."
-For each type of risk, some qualitative disclosures (i.e., exposures to the risk, how they arise, pension plans administrator's objectives, policies and processes for managing the risk, and method used to measure it) and quantitative disclosures (as described in paragraphs 36 - 42 of IRFS 7) must be disclosed.
+IFRS 7 requires administrators to "disclose information that enables users of its financial statements to evaluate the nature and extent of risks arising from financial instruments to which the entity is exposed at the end of the reporting period."
+For each type of risk, some qualitative disclosures (i.e., exposures to the risk, how they arise, administrator's objectives, policies and processes for managing the risk, and method used to measure it) and quantitative disclosures must be disclosed.